HigherOrderCO/Kind/DOCUMENTATION.md

 Proofs
 ======

 Types in Formality can be used to express mathematical theorems.
-This allow us to statically prove invariants about our programs, making them flawless.
+This allows us to statically prove invariants about our programs, making them flawless.
 In a way, proofs can be seen as a generalization of tests.
 With tests, we can assert that specific expressions have the values we expect.
 For example, consider the